-Paris-America also share cultural bonds.
-The Lost Generation refers to the group of American artists who made their way to the French capital during the roaring twenties.
-This group of creatives believed that they had inherited values that no longer had a place in the postwar world, leaving them a lonely, misunderstood bunch (hence the name).
+Paris-America also shares cultural bonds.
+The Lost Generation refers to the American artists who made their way to the French capital during the roaring twenties.
+This group of creatives believed they had inherited values that no longer had a place in the postwar world, leaving them a lonely, misunderstood bunch (hence the name).

-Amongst this group, outstands people like Ernest Hemingway, Gertrude Stein, F. Scott Fitzgerald, and T.S.
+Amongst this group outstand people like Ernest Hemingway, Gertrude Stein, F. Scott Fitzgerald, and T.S.
 Eliot.

-This group of people spent their days working on their novels but also networking and frequenting a range of hangout spots around Paris, especially in the Left Bank.
+This group of people spent their days working on their novels, networking, and frequenting a range of hangout spots around Paris, especially in the Left Bank.
 Most of these spots are still open today and haven’t changed much since then.

-ERNEST HEMINGWAY (1899-1961) and his wife Hadley arrived in Paris in 1921, where they lived for 6 years.
-Hemingway spent his earlier years in Paris trying to make a name for himself as a reporter, and later, he dedicated his time to his personal works.
-His book Moveable Feast is one of the best recounts of these times in Paris, where ‘We were very poor and very happy.’
+ERNEST HEMINGWAY (1899-1961) and his wife Hadley arrived in Paris in 1921, where they lived for six years.
+Hemingway spent his earlier years in Paris trying to make a name for himself as a reporter, and later, he dedicated his time to his works.
+His book Moveable Feast is one of the best recounts of these times in Paris, where “We were very poor and very happy.”
 You can follow his steps with this self-guided Hemingway walking tour.

 When African-Americans Came to Paris

 Americans traveling to Paris will also find bits of African-American history in Paris.
-James Baldwin said that ‘when Americans come to Paris, they discover the terms by which they want to define themselves.’
+James Baldwin said, “When Americans come to Paris, they discover the terms by which they want to define themselves.”
 This is true with people like Tanner, Chester Himes, or James Baldwin himself, who all found a second home in Paris.

-Current Relais Hôtel du Vieux Paris, in the heart of Quartier Latin, was the place where the writer CHESTER HIMES (1909-1984) made his literary career start.
+Current Relais Hôtel du Vieux Paris, in the heart of Quartier Latin, was where the writer CHESTER HIMES (1909-1984) started his literary career.

 By the 1950s, Himes decided to settle permanently in Paris.
 Here, he wrote in 1956 the detective novel La Reine des Pommes, translated into English A Rage in Harlem.
 This book was a great success and meant the launch of his literary career.
 La Reine des Pommes won a literary prize in France and became the first book of a popular series of crime novels by Himes.

-The Latin Quarter, and more specifically 6 rue Christine, was also home of JAMES BALDWIN (1924-1987).
+The Latin Quarter, and more specifically 6 Rue Christine, was also home to JAMES BALDWIN (1924-1987).

-Disillusioned by American prejudice against black people, as well as wanting to see himself and his writing outside of an African-American context, Baldwin left the United States in 1948 at the age of 24 to settle in Paris.
+Disillusioned by American prejudice against black people and wanting to see himself and his writing outside of an African-American context, Baldwin left the United States in 1948 at 24 to settle in Paris.

-When he arrived in Paris, Baldwin was also leading with himself as homosexual, and the French capital was the place where James Baldwin fell in love for the first time.
+When he arrived in Paris, Baldwin was also leading with himself as a homosexual, and the French capital was where James Baldwin fell in love for the first time.

 Montmartre – Harlem in Paris

-In the years following WW1, African-American jazz musicians began arriving in the Parisian neighborhood of Montmartre and changed how the French felt about music forever.
+In the years following WW1, African-American jazz musicians began arriving in the Parisian neighborhood of Montmartre, changing how the French felt about music forever.

-Together with French musicians and club-owners, they became major figures in the nightlife of Paris.
-Paris was swept away by this music: Parisians were fascinated by black musicians and black American culture, and they wanted more of it.
+Together with French musicians and club owners, they became major figures in the nightlife of Paris.
+This music swept Paris away: Parisians were fascinated by black musicians and black American culture and wanted more of it.

-Louis Mitchell and five players from New York formed the group called Mitchell’s Jazz Kings, and they were playing in the Casino of Paris for four years.
+Louis Mitchell and five players from New York formed Mitchell’s Jazz Kings group, and they played in the Casino of Paris for four years.
 With Pathe Records, Mitchell’s Jazz Kings were behind the first jazz recording in Paris (1922) with Ain’t We Got Fun.